huangsicong/pytorch_codebase/README.md

 If the generative models is trained in PyTorch, the checkpoint should contain the key "state_dict" as the weights of the model.

 ### Others:
-If the generative models is trained in other framewords, you'll need to manuually bridge and load the weights.
+If the generative models is trained in other frameworks, you'll need to manually bridge and load the weights.
 For example, the AAEs were trained in tensorflow, with the weights saved as numpy, and then loaded as nn.Parameter in PyTorch.
 Refer to[codebase/utils/aad_utils](codebase/utils/aad_utils) for more details.

 ## Detailed Experimental Settings